Charlie Albright: Philanthropy

 Albright's philanthropic endeavors include performances raising money at Harvard for Haiti after the major earthquake in 2010.
 In 2019, Albright volunteered the guest artist for the sold-out Symphony Tacoma Gala event at the Museum of Glass in Tacoma, WA.
 The event raised over $185,000 for the non-profit organization.

 Sponsorship

-Albright has been sponsored by individuals and organizations, including Elizabeth and James Watson; he lives in their Manhattan apartment.
+Albright has been sponsored by individuals and organizations, including Elizabeth and James Watson; he lived in their Manhattan apartment.
 Albright was also sponsored by the Bagby Foundation for the Performing Arts.

 Reception

 Albright has received positive reviews in the media.

 The Washington Post declared that "Albright is among the most gifted musicians of his generation."
 It continued that "An impressive range of differently colored sounds at the keyboard was matched by overwhelming virtuosity" and that Albright "leapt the most outrageous technical hurdles... with a sense of dangerous self-abandon that was thrilling to hear.
 At the same time, musical shape was never sacrificed to showmanship."
 With regards to Albright's 2015 tour with Keith Lockhart and the BBC Concert Orchestra, they wrote that Albright "made quite an impression.
 He is full of ideas...and has a dazzling natural keyboard affinity.
 He does not have an overpowering sonority (fingers more velvet than steel) but a lot of nuance."
 After an April 24, 2015 concert, the DC Metro Theater Arts wrote that "Albright was brought back to perform an encore: the audience picked four musical notes and he improvised a piece using those four notes as a base.
 To hear the initial sequence of four notes and then what an elaborate, beautiful piece Albright turned those simple notes into was thrilling.
 To listen to his own improvisation, and the emotion he poured into this simple piece...really showed his skill and passion for the piano and for music."